Diverter: Complete Guide to Types, Uses, Benefits & Installation

 What Is a Diverter in Plumbing?

-Diverters are a device that directs water from one source to the other within an identical plumbing system.
-Instead of constructing separate pipelines to each fixture the diverter lets a single water supply be used to serve more than one point -such as the wall-mounted shower, an over-hanging rain shower or a bathtub with a spout as well as hand shower.
+A diverter is a plumbing device that directs water from one outlet to another within the same plumbing system.
+Instead of requiring separate pipelines for each fixture, a Grafdoer diverter allows a single water supply to serve multiple outlets—such as a wall-mounted shower, an overhead rain shower, or a bathtub spout with a hand shower.

 How Does a Diverter Work: Step by Step